 Note: A money market account is not the same as a money market fund.
-A money market mutual fund is an investment product that is not FDIC-insured.
-You can learn more about money market mutual funds here at Ally Invest.
+A money market fund, also called a money market mutual fund, is a non-FDIC-insured investment product.

 Are online money market accounts safe?

-With a reputable, FDIC-member bank, you can rest assured that not only are your deposits secure, but so is your personal financial information.
-Most online banks implement several common security measures to provide a safe banking experience for their customers.
-These include SSL encryption, firewalls, anti-virus protection, and multi-factor authentication, to name a few.
+Most online banks implement several common security measures to provide a safe banking experience for their customers and mitigate risk for all accounts, not just money market risk.
+These include SSL encryption, firewalls, anti-virus protection and multi-factor authentication, to name a few.